Program Tips

 Caregiver Background Check

-A background check and fingerprints are required in order to be placed at a practicum site.
-At the start of the semester, the practicum instructor will provide directions on how to request a caregiver background check and fingerprints from the Wisconsin Department of Children and Families (DCF).
-The fees related to this are at the student's expense.
+A Wisconsin caregiver background check and fingerprints are required in order to be placed at a field experience site.
+The program director and field experience instructor will provide directions on how to complete a background check and fingerprints from the Wisconsin Department of Children and Families (DCF).
+The fees related to the initial fingerprints are at the student's expense.
 A list of offenses that can affect the ability to gain placement can be found on the DCF website.

 Physical Requirements

-The physical can be conducted at a clinic of the student's preference or Prevea Health Family Medicine Clinic, 617 West Clairemont Avenue, Eau Claire.
-For appointments, please call 715-839-5175.
+The physical can be conducted at a clinic of the student's preference.

 Credit for Prior Learning (CPL)